risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ## Notes about running RisingWave from binaries

-If you are running RisingWave locally from binaries, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.
+If you are running RisingWave locally from binaries and intend to use the native CDC source connectors or the JDBC sink connector, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.

 :::note EXPERIMENTAL ENHANCEMENT AVAILABLE